autonomousvision/unisurf/README.md

 ```

 ## Dataset
 For downloading the preprocessed data, run the following script.
+The data is adapted from [DVR](https://github.com/autonomousvision/differentiable_volumetric_rendering) and [IDR](https://github.com/lioryariv/idr)
 ```
-source ./download_data.sh
+source ./download_dataset.sh
 ```

 ## Extract mesh from a pretrained model

-If you just want to quickly test extract a mesh from a pre-trained model, you can run our demo with
+If you just want to quickly extract a mesh from a pre-trained model, you can run our demo with
 ```
-python extract.py configs/DTU/scan_0$id.yaml
+python extract.py configs/DTU_pre/scan_0$id.yaml
 ```

 You can find predicted meshes in `out/scan_0$id/`.